 - Customers upload their code and Elastic Beanstalk automatically handles the deployment.
 The application will be ready to use without any infrastructure or resource configuration.

 - In contrast, AWS Opsworks is an integrated configuration management platform for IT administrators or DevOps engineers who want a high degree of customization and control over operations.

 17. How does HTTP work?

 Answer: The HTTP protocol works in a client and server model like most other protocols.
 A web browser using which a request is initiated is called as a client and a web server software which responds to that request is called a server.
 World Wide Web Consortium and the Internet Engineering Task Force are two important spokes in the standardization of the HTTP protocol.
 HTTP allows improvement of its request and response with the help of intermediates, for example, a gateway, a proxy, or a tunnel.
 The resources that can be requested using the HTTP protocol, are made available using a certain type of URI (Uniform Resource Identifier) called a URL (Uniform Resource Locator).
 TCP (Transmission Control Protocol) is used to establish a connection to the application layer port 80 used by HTTP.

 18. What is AWS CodeBuild in AWS Devops?

-lululemon athletica uses a variety of AWS services to engineer a fully automated, continuous integration and delivery system. lululemon deploys artifacts distributed via Amazon S3 using AWS CodePipeline.
+Answer: Lululemon Athletica uses a variety of AWS services to engineering a fully automated, continuous integration and delivery system.
+Lululemon deploys artifacts distributed via Amazon S3 using AWS CodePipeline.
 From this stage, the artifacts are deployed to AWS Elastic Beanstalk.

 20. What’s your career objective in your role as a DevOps engineer?